cwulfman/election-definer/test/README.md

 ## Notes

+### Test files copied from examples

+Test files are duplicates of the examples, for a couple of reasons:

+- Test file names follow the naming convention that the tests depend on.
+- Allows keeping older test cases around even if the examples change.

 ### Comparing XML elements in tests

 - Comparisons of XML trees are done with strings.
 LXML doesn't provide a single